prasadbobby/Conqueror/README.md

 <img src="images/image1.jpeg"></img>
 <img src="images/image2.jpeg"></img>

 Create a folder and put a name.
 In my case it is OS_v1.
+After that, go to the folder and create directories.